Starbucks Copycat Espresso Brownies

 My espresso brownies are low maintenance.
 As in there are just 7 simple ingredients involved.
-7 ingredients, 1 mixing bowl, and 1 baking dish is all you need to make the fudgiest brownies on the block.
+7 ingredients, 1 mixing bowl, and 1 baking dish are all you need to make the fudgiest brownies on the block.

 I can’t stop talking about these brownies!
-As in, i’ve pretty much called everyone I know and told them that i’ve officially gone bonkers for brownies that have espresso in them.
+As in, I’ve pretty much called everyone I know and told them that I’ve officially gone bonkers for brownies that have espresso in them.
 They are thick, FUDGY, and super chocolatey with lots of sophistication because as I too quickly approach the big 3-0, I prefer to enjoy the same treats from my childhood but maybe in a little more adult form.
 And the ground espresso does just that.
 Lots of bold, rich coffee flavor.
 And you know that coffee and chocolate are made for each other.

 good great brownie recipes start with good quality chocolate, you don’t want to use anything that you wouldn’t want to eat.
-I like Ghirardelli, but if i’m really in the mood to splurge, Scharffen Berger is the way to go.
+I like Ghirardelli, but if I’m really in the mood to splurge, Scharffen Berger is the way to go.
 Also, BUTTER.
 Because sure, brownies made with oil are still brownies but brownies made with real, crackling 100% butter makes all the difference.

-Also, i’m gonna just say it.
-I made 9 generous sized pieces of these espresso brownies and I had a super hard time sharing. 😕 As in I almost, kinda wanted to hide in my room with a whole batch of these and just
+Also, I’m gonna just say it.
+I made 9 generous sized pieces of these espresso brownies and I had a super hard time sharing. ?
+As in I almost, kinda wanted to hide in my room with a whole batch of these and just

-EAT over indulge.
+EAT overindulge.
 Brownie hoarder?

 Why yes, yes I am.

-Crackly top brownies, loaded with real espresso flavor.
+Crackly top espresso brownies, loaded with real espresso flavor.
 They’re sweet, slightly salty, and completely sophisticated.
 In fact, would you mind if I replaced my morning french pressed coffee with a brownie?
 Can you say, perfect?

 All you need is a big dollop of vanilla ice cream to top on these babies when they come hot and fresh out of the oven.

-Go ahead, I won’t judge.
+Go ahead, I won’t, and have no right to judge.

 - 10 tablespoons salted butter (see notes)